undure/eonbackup/README.md

 ## The backup service application

-Its a C++ service / deamon application that copies files over ssh once EON connects to the access point.
+Its a service / deamon application that copies files over ssh once EON connects to the access point.

-Work in progress.
-Its the main application and its not there yet :D.
+Work in progress- but you may find an initial version that works in /svc/ folder.

 Stay tuned.